connor-leung/connor-leung/README.md

 # Hi there, I'm Connor Leung 👋

 ## About Me
-I'm currently a Computer Engineering student at Queen's University with a passion for using technology to innovate further and ignite entrepreneurship.
+I'm a full-stack developer currently studying Computer Engineering at Queen's University with a passion for using technology to innovate further and ignite entrepreneurship.

+Currently, I'm expanding my horizons by diving into the realms of artificial intelligence, focusing on mastering Large Language Models (LLMs) and exploring the capabilities of computer vision to make even cooler projects!

+## Achievements

 ## Achievements
 **QHacks 2024** | Received Mayor's Innovation Challenge Award